What's Generally Okay In a Cuddle Therapy Session With Me (That You Might Be Afraid to Ask)

 "I'm just not sure if you're okay with me even asking it," he stammered out.

-He was shaking a little bit as he sat in the orange chair I had up against the wall of my small, dedicated cuddle room.
+My new client was shaking a little bit as he sat in the orange chair I had up against the wall of my small, dedicated cuddle room.
 I sat on the edge of my queen-sized bed cross-legged, gazing intently back at him while he shifted in his seat, his shoulders nearly up to his ears.

-He meekly asked, "C-can we... hold hands?"
+"C-can we... hold hands?"

 My heart bursted with compassion.
 This small ask felt insurmountably huge to him?
 I felt a smile spread across my face and I shifted my position on the bed to let him sit up on it with me.
 "I'd like to!
 Thank you for asking."

-Here in the United States many basic ways of cuddling I do in sessions are also sometimes associated with actions that lead to romantic and sexual intentions.
+Here in the United States, many basic ways of cuddling I do in sessions are also sometimes associated with actions that lead to romantic and sexual intentions.
 It's unfortunate because this not only limits how we can connect through touch with people overall (not just paid professional cuddlers like me), but it gatekeeps touch and puts a lot of pressure on our romantic and sexual partners to be the sole givers of the variety of touch we really want.

 Screw that.